Control the Streets, Volume 1

-Quality Control: Control The Streets, Volume 1 is a compilation album released by American record label Quality Control.
-The album was released on December 8, 2017, by Quality Control Music, Motown Records and Capitol Records.
+Quality Control: Control the Streets, Volume 1 is a compilation album released by American record label Quality Control.
+The album was released on December 8, 2017, by Quality Control Music, Capitol Records and Motown.
 It features artists from the label such as Migos, Lil Yachty, Lil Baby, Marlo, Kollision and City Girls.
-It has guest appearances from Cardi B, Tee Grizzley, MoneyBagg Yo, Kodak Black, Travis Scott, Gucci Mane, Nicki Minaj, Ty Dolla Sign, Eurielle, YRN Lingo, Young Thug and Mango Foo.
-Meanwhile, the album's production was handled by DJ Durel, Southside, Murda Beatz, Earl The Pearl and many others.
+It has guest appearances from Cardi B, Tee Grizzley, Moneybagg Yo, Kodak Black, Travis Scott, Gucci Mane, Nicki Minaj, Ty Dolla Sign, Eurielle, YRN Lingo, Young Thug and Mango Foo.
+Meanwhile, the album's production was handled by DJ Durel, Southside, Murda Beatz, Earl the Pearl and many others.

 Background

 On December 6, 2017, the label's CEO Kevin "Coach K" Lee confirmed the compilation was close to release.

 Singles

 The album's first single, "Too Hotty" with Migos featuring British singer Eurielle, was released on May 26, 2017.
 The album's second single, "On Me" with Lil Yachty and Young Thug, was released on September 29, 2017.
 The album's third single, "My Dawg (Remix)" with Lil Baby and Kodak Black featuring Quavo and Moneybagg Yo, was released on December 5, 2017.
 The album's fourth single, "Ice Tray" with Quavo and Lil Yachty, was released on December 10, 2017.
 The album's fifth single, "Fuck Dat Nigga" with City Girls, was released on January 8, 2018.